nsheils/til/README.md

 til_screenshot $description
 ```

-E.g.
+e.g.

 ```sh
 til_screenshot Alfred preferences UI
 ```
+.

-which will trigger macOS's `screencapture` utility to capture a selection of the
+This triggers macOS's `screencapture` utility to capture a selection of the
 screen.
 After selection, the resulting PNG image is saved to `static/images/`
 using a filename based on a slugified `$description` and the Markdown to include
 in the post are added to the system clipboard.